Written by: Clive Harris

 - Check the oil regularly and fill it up if it’s running low.

-Your lawnmower will need regular servicing, much like a petrol car, to keep it working well for years.
-You can do this yourself or have someone do it for you.
+Petrol lawn mowers need regular servicing, much like a car, to keep them working well for years.
+You can do this yourself (see here to learn how) or have someone do it for you.
 Many lawnmowers offer a 3-year guarantee, so this is worth looking out for.

 When winter comes, and it’s time to store your mower, drain the fuel from the tank or run the engine to burn off any remaining fuel.

 Always store the mower on a level surface.
 Do no lean it against a wall or hang it from a hook – this may cause oil to seep into unwanted parts of the engine.